yelfaram/AI-hardware-modular-embedded-system/README.md

 # Project Overview

 This project aims to build an **agentic chatbot workflow** that guides a user through the process of generating embedded systems application ideas using ESP32-compatible components.
-The chatbot is structured as a series of subtasks, each handled by its own prompt and LangChain chain.
+The chatbot is structured as a series of subtasks, each handled by its own LangGraph node with persistent memory..

-We're using **LangChain** (v0.2 and v0.3 syntax) to implement this.
-LangChain is a popular framework that helps structure prompt workflows and memory in LLM apps.
+We're using **LangChain v0.3 and LangGraph** to implement this.
+LangChain provides a powerful framework for structuring prompt workflows and memory in LLM applications.

-Each subtask is implemented as a **separate chain**.
-Once all subtasks are working correctly, we'll connect them using LangChain’s `SequentialChain` to form a complete end-to-end pipeline.
+Each subtask is implemented as a **graph node** in LangGraph.
+Nodes are connected in a memory-aware graph that maintains the conversation state across turns.

 ## Getting Started